Skip to content

 Use secure password hashing

-Use secure Roles and Policies
+Use secure roles and policies

-Use the following checklist to ensure the Roles and Policies are secure:
+Use the following checklist to ensure the roles and policies are secure:

-• Do Roles restrict read/write access to content as they should?
-Is read/write access to personal data, like User Content items, properly restricted?
+• Do roles restrict read/write access to content as they should?
+Is read/write access to personal data, like User content items, properly restricted?

-• Are the Roles and their use properly differentiated and restricted?
-Is an editor Role used for everyday editorial work?
+• Are the roles and their use properly differentiated and restricted?
+Is an editor role used for everyday editorial work?

-• Is the admin Role used only for high-level administrative work?
+• Is the admin role used only for high-level administrative work?
 Is the number of people with admin access properly restricted and vetted?

 • Should people be allowed to create new user accounts themselves?
 Should such accounts be enabled by default, or require vetting by admins?

-• Is the Role of self-created new users restricted as intended?
+• Is the role of self-created new users restricted as intended?

-• Is there a clear Role separation between the organisation's internal and external users?
+• Is there a clear role separation between the organisation's internal and external users?

 • Is access to user data properly restricted, in accordance with GDPR?

-Do not use "hide" for read access restriction
+Don't use "hide" for read access restriction

 The visibility switcher is a convenient feature for withdrawing content from the frontend.
 It acts as a filter in the frontend by default.
 You can choose to respect it or ignore it in your code.
 It isn't permission-based, and doesn't restrict read access to content.
 Hidden content can be read through other means, like the REST API or GraphQL.

-If you need to restrict read access to a given Content item, you could create a role that grants read access for a given Section or Object State, and set a different Section or Object State for the given Content.
+If you need to restrict read access to a given content item, you could create a role that grants read access for a given Section or Object State, and set a different section or object State for the given content.
 Or use other permission-based Limitations.

 Minimize exposure

 Security should be a multi-layered exercise.
-It is wise to minimize what features you make available to the world, even if there are no known or suspected vulnerabilities in those features, and even if your content is properly protected by roles and policies.
+It's wise to minimize what features you make available to the world, even if there are no known or suspected vulnerabilities in those features, and even if your content is properly protected by roles and policies.
 Reduce your attack surface by exposing only what you must.

-• If possible, make the Back Office unavailable on the open internet.
+• If possible, make the back office unavailable on the open internet.

 • Consider whether certain interfaces must be left available on the open internet.
 For example: